 For me, being cut off temporarily was merely an inconvenience.
 During the 24 hours of my ban, I was unable to post comments on news sites like the Huffington Post (which solely uses Facebook’s commenting feature) and unable to log in to third-party services, like Tinder and Spotify.

-In our post-email world, Facebook is the great connector—the only means that some people have of remaining in touch with distant kin.
 Most troublingly, I was prevented from administering my Facebook pages.
 In order to do my work that day, I had to contact colleagues and ask them to post articles for me.
 The members of my team were understanding.
 But I can imagine a scenario in which a person, temporarily banned from Facebook, loses their job for being unable to perform their duties.
 The dangers also extend to small businesses, many of which rely on social media to promote themselves and communicate with customers.
 I’ve seen cases where marijuana dispensaries based in states where pot is legal are cut off from Facebook entirely.